rojanjn/JavaScript-practices/README.md

 # JavaScript Practice Playground

 Welcome to my JavaScript sandbox!
-This repository is a growing collection of JS practice problems, code snippets, small projects, and wild experiments as I work my way through mastering JavaScript—one bug at a time. 🐛💥
+This repository is a growing collection of JS practice problems, code snippets, small projects, and wild experiments as I work my way through mastering JavaScript, one bug at a time. 🐛

 ## What's Inside